 Extra Tips for Safe Knife Transport

-- Never leave knives loose inside a box.
+- Never leave knives loose.
+Just don’t.

 Final Thoughts